theslate/SnapWork/.clinerules/git-workflow-guide.md

 - Format: `type(scope): concise summary`
 - Body: **REQUIRED.** Capture substantive code, architecture, or documentation updates via short paragraphs or bullet lists.
 Do **not** enumerate routine operations (running `dotnet build`, `dotnet test`, `dotnet csharpier`, analyzer cleanup, etc.) unless the commit itself is dedicated to that maintenance (`style`, `chore(format)`, etc.).
 - Footers: **REQUIRED when applicable.** Include metadata trailers such as `BREAKING CHANGE:`, `Co-authored-by:`, `Refs:`, and any other relevant tags.
 Never omit necessary footers.
+- Work item identifiers (`MXX-WI-YY`) are **required** when the commit implements or completes a tracked work item.
+Include them when a change materially advances a tracked item; omit them for generalized documentation or process maintenance that does not relate to a specific work item.
+- Message authoring: **MUST** use a commit message file supplied via `git commit -F` (see `scripts/commit-message-template.md`).
+Direct `-m` usage is prohibited to ensure bodies and footers are preserved.
 - Supported types:
   - `feat`: new user-facing capability (drives MINOR bump)
   - `fix`: bug resolution (drives PATCH increment)